 - O*NET 4.0 Database - the final version of the O*NET database that contained only anlyst data.
 Subsequent versions included data from the O*NET data collection program.
 This database is maintained for those who need to use ratings over a uniform set of descriptors.
 This database contains 24 lookup, data and crosswalk tables.
 You can view our documentation for the Workforce Information Database - compatible database or download the Visual FoxPro version from our O*NET 4.0 page.

-- O*NET 18.0 (Production) database - this version of the O*NET database was released in July, 2013 as a development database and went into production in O*NET Online and other online applications on September 24,.
-You'll find links to Access and SAS/PC versions of the O*NET Center's tab-delimited files available for downloading from our O*NET 18.0 page.
-We've developed Visual Foxpro, Access and comma-delimited text versions of the of the Workforce Information Database-friendly versions for downloading.
+- O*NET 18.1 (Production) database - this version of the O*NET database was released in March 2014 and went into production in O*NET Online and other online applications at that time.
+You'll find links to Access and SAS/PC versions of the O*NET Center's tab-delimited files available for downloading from our O*NET 18.1 page.
+We've developed a Workforce Information Database-friendly versions in Visual FoxPro for downloading.
 Download the database structure document for more information.

 - Military Crosswalk Database - The Defense Manpower Data Center maintains crosswalk a file that links military occupations to their civilian counterparts from the Standard Occupational Classification.
 This crosswalk is updated quarterly.
 While this content can be included in the Workforce Information Database, we've created a separate database due to the frequent updates.
 You can download a structure document or Visual FoxPro and Access databases that contains the crosswalk.
 (Updated 5/30/13, 7/23/13, 1/22/14)